ram-mashruwala/cpsc330-2025W1/docs/homework_instructions.md

-w# Homework info & submission guidelines
+# Homework info & submission guidelines

 You will be submitting your homework assignments on Gradescope.
 Check out [Gradescope Student Guide](https://lthub.ubc.ca/guides/gradescope-student-guide/).